Truckee River Watershed Council

 WHO WE ARE & WHAT WE DO

-The Truckee River Watershed Council (TRWC) has been systematically and strategically reversing damage and restoring resilience to forests, meadows, and streams for 27 years.
+The Truckee River Watershed Council (TRWC) has been strategically reversing damage and restoring resilience to forests, meadows, and streams for 30 years.
 We bring years of experience, data-driven decisions, a robust scientific process, and relationships across agency jurisdictions.
 The Truckee River region is threatened.
 Native fish species are at risk.
 Forests are at risk of catastrophic fire.
 Sensitive invertebrates are declining.
 Meadows are drying up.
 We can trace this to 150 years of mining, grazing, logging, rail and highway expansion.
 The Truckee River is impaired (polluted) by excessive sediment as determined by the State of California and the U.S. Environmental Protection Agency.
 We actively address these challenges, improving the health and resiliency of the Truckee River watershed.
 Because of the work we do, water in the Truckee River watershed is cleaner, fish and bird populations have started to stabilize, meadows are wetter longer into the season, and forest stands are more resilient.
 Our work reduces risk of wildfire, flood, and drought and can be described in 3 areas of impact:

 2) People - We work with landowners, individuals, and businesses to implement our work.
 And, volunteers also help us with on-the-ground assistance.